anbox-cloud/discourse-docs/ams.md

 ## Custom clients

-As an alternative to using AMC, you can develop a custom client built around your own needs using the [AMS REST API](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801).
+As an alternative to using AMC, you can develop a custom client built around your own needs using the [AMS HTTP API](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801).

 You can access AMS either by IP or through a UNIX socket.
 The IP depends on your network, but the UNIX socket will always be located at `/var/snap/ams/common/server/unix.socket` on the machine that hosts AMS.